DNA-BarKeeper/barkeeper/README.md

 Here's what you need to prepare before you can start the setup process:
 - Make sure that you have a stable internet connection during all steps of the setup process.
 - Have a server or Desktop computer running any OS capable of supporting Docker.
-Setup was tested on machines running Ubuntu 16.04 up to 22.04 and Windows 10 and 11 with [WSL enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+Setup was tested on machines running Ubuntu 16.04 up to 22.04 and Windows 10 with [WSL enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
   - Windows: We recommend running all commands to install BarKeeper from within a WSL Ubuntu instance after installing Docker Desktop via the executable file provided by Docker.
   - Ubuntu versions: Older versions of Ubuntu will likely work as well but are not getting security updates any longer